 The Performance Men’s D Rose 6 Boost Basketball Shoe is a high-top basketball shoe that has a 5.5-inch shaft from the arch to the top.

 Ethyl vinyl acetate (known as EVA) is a foam that’s often used in the midsoles of sports shoes, especially running shoes.
 The midsole of a shoe is located between the outsole and the upper part.
-EVA midsoles protect your joints while sprinting; this is often overlooked in basketball shoes, which makes this pair one of the best outdoor basketball shoes for that reason alone, because you’re more likely to sprint when playing outdoors, and this pair of shoes anticipates that need.
+EVA midsoles protect your joints while sprinting; this is often overlooked in basketball sneaker, which makes this pair one of the best street basketball shoes for that reason alone, because you’re more likely to sprint when playing outdoors, and this pair of shoes anticipates that need.

 Two Boost cartridges

-adidas’s Boost technology returns impact energy back to you, literally giving you a boost, allowing you to push that much more.
+Adidas’s Boost technology returns impact energy back to you, literally giving you a boost, allowing you to push that much more.

 The D Rose 6 basketball shoes have synthetic soles so they’re versatile enough for indoor or outdoor play.